Pioreactor/docs.pioreactor/developer-guide/20-User interface/05-api-reference.md

 ## Stop Specific Job On Unit

-Kills specified job on unit
+Stop one job on one unit in one experiment.

 ### Endpoint
 `PATCH /api/units/{pioreactor_unit}/jobs/stop/job_name/{job_name}/experiments/{experiment}`